Sam of Old Chosŏn

-Sam was one of the four members (alongside No In, Han Eum and Wang Gyeop) who operated the government of Wiman Joseon.
-He was a chancellor of Nigye (Hangul:니계 Hanja:尼谿) and it was where he based himself for.
+Sam was one of the four members (alongside No In, Han Ŭm and Wang Kyŏp) who operated the government of Wiman Chosŏn.
+He was a chancellor of Nigye (니계; 尼谿) and it was where he based himself.
 He was the only one who did not have a family name among the 4 members.
-In BC 109 to 108, when the Han dynasty attacked Wiman Joseon, those three exiles from China, No In, Han Eum and Wang Gyeop surrendered instantly, leaving the King of Wiman Joseon Ugeo and Sam as the only ones to resist against Han China among those members.
-However, in BC 108, Sam sent an assassin to Ugeo, killed him and surrendered to the Han dynasty.
-After his surrender, he was nominated as a peerage of Hwae Cheong (Hangul:홰청 Hanja:澅清) by the Han dynasty.
-11 years later, he was arrested on suspicion of hiding the fugitive from Wiman Joseon and died of illness while he was in prison.
+In BC 109 to 108, when the Han dynasty attacked Wiman Chosŏn, those three exiles from China, No In, Han Ŭm and Wang Kyŏp surrendered instantly, leaving the King Ugŏ and Sam as the only ones to resist against the Han.
+However, in BC 108, Sam sent an assassin to Ugŏ, killed him and surrendered to the Han dynasty.
+After his surrender, he was nominated for a peerage of hwaecheong (홰청; 澅清) by the Han dynasty.
+11 years later, he was arrested on suspicion of hiding the fugitive from Wiman Chosŏn and died of illness while he was in prison.